-The Western Highway is currently supporting a large variety of vehicle types ranging from tourist traffic and commuter traffic to large B-Double trucks and even some farm machinery.
-The numbers of vehicles on the highway is also increasing, which means that there is an increasing problem of queuing behind slow moving vehicles.
+The Western Highway is currently supporting a large variety of vehicle types ranging from tourist traffic and commuter traffic to large B double trucks and some farm machinery.
+The numbers of vehicles on the highway is also increasing which means that there is an increasing problem of queuing behind slow moving vehicles.

 The current configuration of the Western Highway is a two lane, single carriageway highway.
-This configuration of the highway has remained unchanged for almost a century in some locations.
+The configuration of the highway has remained unchanged for almost a century in some locations.

-In order to achieve the Project objectives listed in Section 1.2, VicRoads is proposing to duplicate the Western Highway between Ararat and Stawell.
+In order to achieve the above Project objectives, VicRoads is proposing to duplicate the Western Highway between Beaufort and Ararat.

-This EES assesses Section 3 of the Project, which involves construction of dual two-lane carriageways containing two railway crossings, four significant waterway crossings and 28 minor waterway crossings and a north-eastern bypass of the Great Western township.
+Section 2 of the Project assessed in this EES involves the construction of dual two-lane carriageways containing one rail crossing, six creek crossings and a bypass of the township of Buangor.